 Phonics lessons are prioritised in Reception and Year 1 classes.
 Each child participates in a daily phonics lesson, differentiated by ability, where the planning targets individual needs and abilities.
 Phonics is taught in Year 2 to children who have a specific need for support.
-‘Letters and Sounds’ is the primary document used as a phonics resource.
+We use the published scheme 'Little Wandle' as our phonics scheme.
 Lesson objectives in phonics might link to texts chosen to support other areas of the curriculum as well as books used in guided reading lessons and take-home books.
 Teachers liaise closely with one another before each new school year begins to ensure a progression in skills for each child.

 The school takes a consistent approach to guided reading, with all children participating in at least one guided reading session per week.
-Guided reading is taught between 12:00 and 12:30 each day in years 1 – 6, and across one day in Reception.
-Each child throughout the school partakes in one small group session led by the teacher each week.
-In KS2, whilst the teacher leads that small group, all other children complete reading-related tasks independently in a carousel style.
+Teachers decide whether to use a whole class or a group approach based on each target that they are teaching.
 Guided reading work is recorded in a ‘guided reading journal’ in years 1-6.
 This book is illustrated by the children to encourage an enjoyment of the subject.
 Reading targets are kept in the front of the book for the children to refer to, with teachers indicating when targets have been focused on in class, then when they have been achieved by the children.
 Targets achieved are also recorded on an online tracker to allow future teachers to follow on precisely, building on previous knowledge and choosing appropriate next steps.

 Reading at home

 All children across the school are given a book to take home and share with parents.
-From Reception upwards, children begin the Oxford Reading Tree scheme.
-Teachers allocate books and change them on a weekly basis, encouraging parents to listen to their children read, discuss the events, characters and images, and even read the book back to their children.
+From Reception upwards, children begin the take-home reading scheme which includes books from Oxford Reading Tree, PM and Project X. Teachers allocate books and change them on a weekly basis, encouraging parents to listen to their children read, discuss the events, characters and images, and even read the book back to their children.
 If the children reach the end of the reading scheme (often when they reach Year 5 or 6), they must have a library book to enjoy at home.
 This is recorded in their guided reading journals so that teachers can monitor how often children change their books and the different genres that are being explored.
-This allows for a depth in experience.
-All children, including those using Oxford Reading Tree books, are encouraged to visit the library on a weekly basis to select a book of their choice, no matter what reading band they are on.
+This allows for an in-depth experience.
+All children, including those using reading scheme books, are encouraged to visit the library on a weekly basis to select a book of their choice, no matter what reading band they are on.

 Reading in English